bryanmcnett/aabo/README.md

 *In 3D the above needs 7 half-spaces, and is equivalent to a 3D AABB.
 In all tests I made, this 7-Sided AABB outperforms the 6-Sided AABB.
 The 7th half-space - the diagonal one - serves no purpose, other than to prevent maxX, maxY, and maxZ from being read into memory.
 Once they are read into memory, it becomes superfluous, as above.*

-If you construct the AABH from the object's vertices instead, you can trivially reject more objects than an AABB can:
+If you construct the hexagon from the object's vertices instead, you can trivially reject more objects than an AABB can:

 ```
 {minX, minY, -max(X+Y)}